fluiddyn/fluidsim/doc/install.rst

   pip install fluidsim[fft]

-However, fluidfft builds can also be tweaked so you could have a look at `fluidfft documentation
+Moreover, fluidfft builds can also be tweaked so you could have a look at `fluidfft documentation
 <http://fluidfft.readthedocs.io/en/latest/install.html>`_.